 The main MoMA is in midtown Manhattan on 53rd Street between 5th and 6th Avenues.
 The closest subway stop is the 5th Ave/53rd Street station.
 The MoMA PS1 branch is in the borough of Queens at 22-25 Jackson Avenue.

 If you want the whole NYC museum experience, stay in a hotel near the Museum Mile area and explore the nearby museums.
 You can buy a MoMa ticket beforehand here.

 By Claudia Laroye from Claudia travels

 For anyone interested in medieval Europe’s art, architecture, and gardens, a visit to the Met Cloisters is a must, even for first-time visitors to New York City.

 The art consists of European sculptures, tapestries, stained glass, paintings, and manuscripts dating from the Byzantine to the early Renaissance periods, from the 12th through 15th centuries.
-Among the variety of works, some of the most outstanding are the early Netherlandish 15th-century Mérode Altarpiece and the famous Flemish Hunt of the Unicorn Tapestries.
+Among the various works, some of the most outstanding are the early Netherlandish 15th-century Mérode Altarpiece and the famous Flemish Hunt of the Unicorn Tapestries.

-The Cloisters has three gardens, all designed in medieval style and planted with rare medieval species.
+The Cloisters have three gardens, all designed in medieval style and planted with rare medieval species.
 The Gothic Chapel displays many of the Cloisters’ stained glassworks, as well as religious sculptures and several tombs and sarcophagi.